bwo/monads/README.md

 # monads

 Yet another clojure library for monads.
+In progress.

 ## Usage